 Vazum – Western Violence Review

-Vazum, Western Violence: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
+Vazum, Western Violence Review: This review will evaluate every aspect of the album, from its intricate musical composition to its production.
 Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.

 The First Three Sins of Western Violence